savaslabs/savaslabs.github.io/_posts/2017-01-30-docker-frontend-tools.md

 To try out the Pattern Lab Starter theme we started with a fresh local Drupal 8 installation, and then quickly spun up our local Docker development environment [using Docker4Drupal](http://docs.docker4drupal.org/en/latest/#usage).
 We then copied the [Pattern Lab Starter code](https://github.com/phase2/pattern-lab-starter) to a new `custom/theme/patter_lab_starter` directory in our Drupal project.

-However, running the Phase 2 Pattern Lab Starter theme requires Node, npm, PHP, and Composer.
+However, running the Phase 2 Pattern Lab Starter theme requires [Node.js](https://nodejs.org/en/), the node package manager [npm](https://www.npmjs.com/), PHP, and the PHP dependency manager [Composer](https://getcomposer.org/).
 Node and npm are required for managing the theme's node dependencies (such as Gulp, Bower, etc.), while PHP and Composer are required by the theme to run and serve Pattern Lab.

-While we could install these dependencies on the host machine, outside of the Docker image, that defeats the purpose of using Docker.
+While we could install these applications on the host machine, outside of the Docker image, that defeats the purpose of using Docker.
 One of the great advantages of virtualization, be it Docker or a full VM, is that you don't have to rely on installing global dependencies on your local machine.
 One of the many benefits of this is that it ensures each team member is developing in the same environment.

-Unfortunately, while Docker4Drupal provides public images for many applications (such as Nginx, PHP, MariaDB, Mailhog, Redis, Apache Solr, and Varnish), it does not provide images for running the Pattern Lab Starter theme dependencies.
+Unfortunately, while Docker4Drupal provides public images for many applications (such as Nginx, PHP, MariaDB, Mailhog, Redis, Apache Solr, and Varnish), it does not provide images for running the applications required by the Pattern Lab Starter theme.

 One of the nice features of Docker though is that it is relatively easy to create a new image that builds upon other images.
 This is done via a `Dockerfile` which specifies the commands for creating the image.

-To build an image with our theme's dependencies we created a `Dockerfile` with the following contents:
+To build an image with the applications required by our theme we created a `Dockerfile` with the following contents:

 ```Dockerfile
 FROM node:7.1